netdata/netdata/claim/README.md

 # Connect Agent to Cloud

+This page will guide you through connecting a Netdata Agent to Netdata Cloud securely, via the encrypted Agent-Cloud link (ACLK).

 You can securely connect a Netdata Agent, running on a distributed node, to Netdata Cloud.
 A Space's administrator creates a **claiming token**, which is used to add an Agent to their Space via the [Agent-Cloud link (ACLK)](https://github.com/netdata/netdata/blob/master/aclk/README.md).